-- A completed application for admission - Official transcripts of all college coursework from each institution attended - ACT or SAT1 F score - Final high school transcript, complete with graduation date or written documentation of successful completion of the G.E.D. - An official high school transcript if the college from which credit was earned does not have full regional accreditation
+- A completed application for admission - Official transcripts of all college coursework from every post-secondary institution attended, regardless of credits earned - Official ACT or SAT1 score - Final high school transcript, complete with graduation date or written documentation of successful completion of the GED. - An official high school transcript if the college from which credit was earned does not have full regional accreditation

-Transfer students who leave a college under any circumstance other than good standing may be required to submit a written statement of explanation for the prior academic difficulty and why the student expects to be academically successful at Concordia University Chicago or have an interview with a designated University staff member and may be asked to permit Concordia personnel to talk with the Office of the Dean of Students at the sending school.
+Transfer students who leave a college under any circumstance other than with good standing may be required to submit a written statement explaining their prior academic difficulty and why they expect to be academically successful at Concordia University Chicago.
+In addition, CUC reserves the right to arrange an interview with a designated University staff member to discuss the above matters.
+Furthermore, the student may be asked to permit Concordia-Chicago personnel to talk with the Office of the Dean of Students at their former institution(s).